danchoi/poddb_client/README.markdown

     poddb -d 30 -o popular tiny desk concert

 will show the most popular Tiny Desk Concert episodes in the last month

+Invoking Poddb with no query words will show you all the most recent episodes from all the podcasts in the Poddb database.
+So to see the most popular downloads in the last week, you can use

+    poddb -d 7 -o popular

 ## Navigate and download podcast episodes